dynamiciterativeprocess/Lee-Mykland-Test-Statistic/README.md

 #### Returns

 -   list(float):  List of the same size as `v` containing the mean values.
-Non-existing elements at the edges are substituted with `NaN`.
+Non-existent elements at the edges are substituted with `NaN`.

 ### `LeeMykland(S, sampling, significance_level=0.01)`